encode/uvicorn/docs/server-behavior.md

 ## HTTP Pipelining

 HTTP/1.1 provides support for sending multiple requests on a single connection, before having received each corresponding response.
 Servers are required to support HTTP pipelining, but it is now generally accepted to lead to implementation issues.
-It is not enabled on browsers, and may not neccessarily be enabled on any proxies that the HTTP request passes through.
+It is not enabled on browsers, and may not necessarily be enabled on any proxies that the HTTP request passes through.

-Uvicorn supports pipelining gracefully.
+Uvicorn supports pipelining pragmatically.
 It will queue up any pipelined HTTP requests, and pause reading from the underlying transport.
 It will not start processing pipelined requests until each response has been dealt with in turn.